Blacksmithing Weekend Course

 Tutor: Joe Tyler

 ABOUT THE COURSE

-An exciting weekend discovering the traditional art of blacksmithing, this course will teach you to create your own products including jewellery, intricate candle sticks, fire pokers or paper weights from reclaimed metal material.
+An exciting two day experience discovering the traditional art of blacksmithing, this course will teach you to create your own products including jewellery, intricate candle sticks, fire pokers or paper weights from reclaimed metal material.

 We will spend the first day understanding the basics of blacksmithing and why blacksmiths work in the way they do.
 A few practice strikes will be made before the afternoon session where we will get to grips with producing a simple item to take home.

 The second day will focus on refining our technique, learning more about how blacksmithing works and producing more challenging items such as bracelets, pendants and.or more intricate candle sticks.

 Participants are able to choose what to make from a variety of items.

 THE COURSE WILL GIVE PARTICIPANTS

 Beginners and those wishing to improve their blacksmithing skills.